Most of the times, you will find indoor plants being grown in soil.

 Indoor Water Plants that are Easy to Maintain

 Let me now tell you the best indoor water plants that you can keep in your houses or offices.

 For each plant, I have covered how to grow it and take care of it.

-Pothos is also called money plant in India.
+Pothos is also called money plant.

 It is also called devils ivy as its a strong plant and can grow even when kept in the dark.
 In my experience, this is one of the hardest plants to kill (not that I am out there to kill it!).
 It can withstand extreme neglect and harsh conditions.